apache/helix/helix-hawtio-plugin/readme.md

-# hawtio Helix simple plugin example
+# hawtio Helix helix plugin example

-simple-plugin is an introduction to writing a standalone hawtio plugin that can be deployed in a server alongside the main hawtio-web application.
+helix-plugin is an introduction to writing a standalone hawtio plugin that can be deployed in a server alongside the main hawtio-web application.

 The important bits are: